 The evidence for treating musculoskeletal pain has remained consistent over the years.
 It supports two basic aspects of physical therapy: to move your joints and to understand pain science.
 So why, early on in my career, was it so hard for me to successfully treat patients in pain?
 I guess moving without pain is harder than you might think.
 Just ask the old me that didn’t have access to a “zero-gravity” suspension exercise system.

-But global muscles aren’t built to stay on constantly like this.
-So it’s only a matter of time for our body to throw in the proverbial “white towel” and say that it can’t take it anymore.
-Typically this is the point when most people seek out my help.
+Eventually these outer muscles will throw in the proverbial “white towel” and say they can’t take it anymore.
+Usually this is the moment when most people seek out my help.

-To address these muscle imbalances and reverse the pain cycle, I use a system of ropes, slings and bungee cords that comes from Norway.
+To find and fix these muscle imbalances, I use a system of ropes, slings and bungee cords that comes from Norway.
 It’s called the Redcord suspension system.

 Interesting concept, huh?
-Well, it totally blew my mind when I was initially introduced to Redcord and the NEURAC method back in 2007.
-It explained so much about why my patients would only feel better temporarily from traditional PT.
+Well, it totally blew my mind when I was initially introduced to Redcord and the NEURAC treatment method back in 2007.
+The Norwegian physiotherapists explained to me why my patients would only feel better temporarily from traditional PT.
 The pain always seemed to come back.
-Little did I know that it was the global muscles tightening up, because the local muscles went dormant.
+Little did I know that it was their outer muscles tightening up because the inner muscles went dormant.

 Disclaimer: The views expressed in this article are based on the opinion of the author, unless otherwise noted, and should not be taken as personal medical advice.
 The information provided is intended to help readers make their own informed health and wellness decisions.